Kilo-Loco/drafts/amplify-swift-2.0/README.md

 The Amplify Library for Swift is the new and improved version of Amplify iOS.
 This name change comes with the major improvements to the library, with the new support for macOS being a major deciding factor for the library no longer being referred to as Amplify iOS.

 ### Full Swift Integration
-The Amplify Library for Swift is now exclusively using Swift and provides developers the ability to add cloud-based Analytics, Auth, Data, Geo, Storage, and APIs to their apps.
+The Amplify Library for Swift is now exclusively using Swift and is built on top of the AWS SDK for Swift.
 With this version, Swift developers will be able to debug and contribute to the underlying open-source codebase completely in Swift.

 ### Structured Concurrency
 Since the Amplify Library for Swift is now fully written in Swift, one of its most popular features has made its way into the Amplify APIs.
 Most of the APIs for the supported categories now have the ability to use the recently release concurrency feature, async/await.
 Before structured concurrency, You might have written your API calls with your logic in a callback like this: